blue-stone-j/blue-stone-j.github.io/_posts/localization/2022-11-22-camera-projection.md

 Projection model: Pinhole.

 Distortion model: Fisheye / Equidistant, often used in wide-angle or fisheye lenses.

+The FOV of a fisheye lens refers to the angular extent of the scene that can be captured, usually expressed in degrees.
+This field of view in 3D spaceis a solid angle in 3D, not a flat circle — it’s more like a cone or spherical cap.
+The field of view of a fisheye camera in the image is usually circular, but depending on lens design and sensor crop, it can also be rectangular with a distorted projection.

 ### pinhole-fov (Pinhole + Field-of-View Distortion)